dikhan/terraform-provider-openapi/docs/how_to.md

 - Arrays of complex values (objects):

-The example below shows how the property named 'arrayOfObjectsExample' is configured with type 'array' and the 'items' are object type object, meaning that the array holds objects inside as described in the object 'properties' section.
+The example below shows how the property named 'arrayOfObjectsExample' is configured with type 'array' and the 'items' are of type object, meaning that the array holds objects inside as described in the object 'properties' section.

 ````
 definitions: